CompPhysics/MachineLearning/README.md

 3. Three projects which are graded and count 1/3 each of the final grade;
 4. A selected number of weekly assignments;
 5. The course is part of the CS Master of Science program, but is open to other bachelor and Master of Science students at the University of Oslo;
-6. The course is offered as a FYS-STK4155 (Master of Science level) and a FYS-STK3155 (senior undergraduate) course;
+6. The course is offered as a so-called _cloned_ course,  FYS-STK4155 at the Master of Science level and FYS-STK3155 as a senior undergraduate)course;
 7. Videos of teaching material are available via the links at https://compphysics.github.io/MachineLearning/doc/web/course.html;
 8. Weekly email with summary of activities will be mailed to all participants;
-Official university of Oslo website at http://www.uio.no/studier/emner/matnat/fys/FYS-STK4155/index-eng.html

 ## Grading
 Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 There are three projects which are graded and each project counts 1/3 of the final grade.
 The total score is thus the average from all three projects.